Do you stay home with your kids? Do you feel like the other lonely stay-at-home moms you know?

 So developing relationships was challenging.
 Even after we got into a church and had some contacts, it just seemed like everyone was so busy.
 People didn’t call or text back.
 I spent many evenings alone because my husband also worked the second shift for a while.

-Some years later I also joined a homeschool co-op and felt very involved in the group and had social events to attend outside of church.”
+Some years later I also joined a homeschool co-op and felt very involved in the group and had social events to attend outside of the church.”

 #7.
 Focus on Your Marriage